Guide to the Earnest Sevier Cox Papers, 1821-1973

 - Universal African Nationalist Movement, Inc.

-The papers of Earnest Sevier Cox, racial separatist, real estate agent, and military officer, were acquired by the Rubenstein Library through gifts and purchases between 1964 and 1981.
+The papers of Earnest Sevier Cox, racial separatist, real estate agent, and military officer, were acquired by the Rubenstein Library through gifts and purchases between 1964 and 1981, with an additional gift in 2017.

 Processed by: Janie C. Morris